beshu-tech/readonlyrest-docs/elasticsearch.md

 #### An exception

-**⚠️IMPORTANT** when `filter` or `fields` rules are used, it's required to install ReadonlyREST plugin in all the data nodes.
-This happens because these rules are implemented at Lucene level.
+**⚠️IMPORTANT** when `fields` rule is used, it's required to install ReadonlyREST plugin in all the data nodes.
+This happens because this rule is partly implemented at Lucene level.

 ### ACL basics